Chlorhexidine: Dental use

-Use of a CHG-based mouthwash in combination with normal tooth care can help reduce the build-up of plaque and improve mild gingivitis.
+Use of a chlorhexidine-based mouthwash in combination with normal tooth care can help reduce the build-up of plaque and reduce mild gingivitis.
 There is not enough evidence to determine the effect in moderate to severe gingivitis.
-About 20 mL twice a day of concentrations of 0.1% to 0.2% is recommended for mouth-rinse solutions with a duration of at least 30 seconds.
-Such mouthwash also has a number of adverse effects including damage to the mouth lining, tooth discoloration, tartar build-up, and impaired taste.
-Extrinsic tooth staining occurs when chlorhexidine rinse has been used for 4 weeks or longer.
+Its use as a mouthwash has a number of adverse effects including damage to the mouth lining, tooth discoloration, tartar build-up, and impaired taste.
+Extrinsic tooth staining occurs when chlorhexidine rinse has been used for four weeks or longer.

 Mouthwashes containing chlorhexidine which stain teeth less than the classic solution have been developed, many of which contain chelated zinc.

-Using chlorhexidine as a supplement to everyday mechanical oral hygiene procedures for 4 to 6 weeks and 6 months leads to a moderate reduction in gingivitis compared to placebo, control or mechanical oral hygiene alone.
+Chlorhexidine gel can be applied to a wound following a tooth extraction to decrease the incidence of dry socket (inflammation of the alveolar bone).

 Chlorhexidine is a cation which interacts with anionic components of toothpaste, such as sodium lauryl sulfate and sodium monofluorophosphate, and forms salts of low solubility and reduced antibacterial activity.
-Hence, to enhance the antiplaque effect of chlorhexidine, "it seems best that the interval between toothbrushing and rinsing with CHX [chlorhexidine] be more than 30 minutes, cautiously close to 2 hours after brushing".
+Hence, to enhance the antiplaque effect of chlorhexidine, "it seems best that the interval between toothbrushing and rinsing with CHX [chlorhexidine] be more than 30 minutes, cautiously close to two hours after brushing".

 Topical

 Chlorhexidine gluconate is used as a skin cleanser for surgical scrubs, as a cleanser for skin wounds, for preoperative skin preparation, and for germicidal hand rinses.
 Chlorhexidine eye drops have been used as a treatment for eyes affected by Acanthamoeba keratitis.

-Chlorhexidine is very effective for poor countries like Nepal and its use is growing in the world for treating the umbilical cord.
+Chlorhexidine is a very effective antiseptic and its use is growing in the world for treating the umbilical cord.
 A 2015 Cochrane review has yielded high-quality evidence that within the community setting, chlorhexidine skin or cord care can reduce the incidence of omphalitis (inflammation of the umbilical cord) by 50% and neonatal mortality by 12%.